rgammans/timeline/README.rst

 All the deliverables are in html and lib at the moment.

-A demo page of the built application is at my http://backslashat.org/timeline/html/timeline.html
+A demo page of the built application is on my website at http://backslashat.org/timeline/html/timeline.html